elastic-ipfs/bitswap-peer/README.md

 ### Readiness

 The `/readiness` endpoint on the http server is used by the load balancer to determine if the service is healthy or not.
-The readiness state is set by the last , and it's served instantly when called.
+The readiness state is set by the last DynamoDB an S3 request, and it's served instantly when called.
 In case of state of error, the `/readiness` will perform calls to the DynamoDB and S3 services and will return the result state.

 For testing purposes only, it's possible to set the readiness state by enabling `ALLOW_READINESS_TWEAK` and calling the `/readiness/tweak` endpoint passing the readiness state, for example: